CharlesAE/CryptoTracker/README.md

 - Run and build.

 ## NOTICE
-### You will need to provide your [CoinMarketCap API Key] (https://pro.coinmarketcap.com/signup/) and replace the value [here](https://github.com/CharlesAE/CryptoTracker/blob/main/CryptoTracker/Util/Constants.swift)
+### You will need to provide your  [CoinMarketCap APIKey](https://pro.coinmarketcap.com/signup/) and replace the value [here](https://github.com/CharlesAE/CryptoTracker/blob/main/CryptoTracker/Util/Constants.swift)

 ### Screenshots